 - Click on “Students and Financial Aid”

-- Click on “Select Term”.
-From the drop down list, select the corresponding term you would like to register for – remember, we are on the semester system!
+- Click on “Select Term.”
+From the drop down list, select the corresponding term you would like to register for – remember that the Law School operates on the semester system.

 - You may now navigate back to the “Registration” tab in My Web and print a copy of your schedule.

-Your banner ID is the 9-digit student number listed at the top of your welcome letter that you will use throughout your MSLA career.
-Each Banner ID is unique, but all start with 87.
-Your banner ID is also referred to as a student ID; these terms are used interchangeably across campus.
-It is needed for enrollment, and is often the username for DU applications, like Blackboard and WebCentral.
+Your Student ID is the 9-digit student number listed at the top of your welcome letter that you will use throughout your MSLA career.
+Each Student ID is unique, but all start with 87.
+Your Student ID is also referred to as a Banner ID; these terms are used interchangeably across campus.
+It is needed for enrollment, and is often the username for DU applications, like PioneerWeb.
 If you can, it is helpful to memorize it.
-It will also be listed on your student ID.
+It will also be listed on your Student ID card.

 - Update/change your address